ranjodh-kaur/dillinger_Mobile/Unit 3. Android User Interface Design.md

 - Understanding Activity Life Cycle
 ---

+**XML Naming scheme, XML syntax, XML Referencing, XML constants, XML Styles, XML Colors**

+---

  - Think of XML like organizing your room.
 Just like you give different things in your room a name (books, shelf, etc.), you name your UI elements in XML to keep everything organized.

----

 ### **1. XML Naming Scheme**